-Dr. Haider is an Assistant Member of the Moffitt Medical Group faculty based at Tampa General Hospital (TGH).
+Dr. Haider is an Assistant Member of the Moffitt Medical Group in the Satellite and Community Oncology Department practicing at Tampa General Hospital, Moffitt Cancer Center on Magnolia, and Moffitt International Plaza.
 Dr. Haider received her Bachelor of Science and Medical Degree at the University of Florida in Gainesville, FL.
 She completed an internship followed by residency in Internal Medicine at the University of Southern California in Los Angeles, CA. She completed a Hematology and Medical Oncology Fellowship at the University of South Florida and Moffitt Cancer Center in Tampa, FL.
 Her clinical practice at TGH is comprehensive and includes benign and malignant hematology as well as medical oncology.
 Dr. Haider’s academic interests encompass clinical research focused on the treatments of gastrointestinal and hepatobiliary malignancies.
-She is a Clinical Educator in the Department of Satellite Oncology, where she also participates in the education of medical students, residents and fellows.
+She is a Clinical Educator in the Department of Oncology, where she also participates in the education of medical students, residents and fellows.

 Education & Training

-- Strosberg JR, Al-Toubah T, Pellè E, Smith J, Haider M, Hutchinson T, Fleming JB, El-Haddad G. Risk of bowel obstruction in patients with mesenteric/peritoneal disease receiving peptide receptor radionuclide therapy (PRRT).
+Strosberg JR, Al-Toubah T, Pellè E, Smith J, Haider M, Hutchinson T, Fleming JB, El-Haddad G. Risk of Bowel Obstruction in Patients with Mesenteric or Peritoneal Disease Receiving Peptide Receptor Radionuclide Therapy.
 J Nucl Med.
-2020 May.
+2021 Jan.62(1):69-72.
 Pubmedid: 32444368.

-- Al-Toubah T, Strosberg J, Halfdanarson T, Oleinikov K, Gross DJ, Haider M, Sonbol MB, Almquist D, Grozinsky-Glasberg S. Somatostatin Analogs Improve Respiratory Symptoms in Patients With Diffuse Idiopathic Neuroendocrine Cell Hyperplasia.
+Al-Toubah T, Strosberg J, Halfdanarson T, Oleinikov K, Gross DJ, Haider M, Sonbol MB, Almquist D, Grozinsky-Glasberg S. Somatostatin Analogs Improve Respiratory Symptoms in Patients With Diffuse Idiopathic Neuroendocrine Cell Hyperplasia.
 Chest.
-2020 Feb.
+2020 Jul.158(1):401-405.
 Pubmedid: 32059961.

 Patients that are treated in outpatient or hospital environments may receive